Copenhagen (horse): Funeral and grave site

-Copenhagen died on 12 February 1836 at Stratfield Saye at the age of 28 years, reportedly due to indulging in too many sugary "dainties" such as "sponge cakes, bath buns and chocolate creams," but he most likely died due to his advanced age.
+Copenhagen died on 12 February 1836 at Stratfield Saye at the age of 28 years, reportedly due to indulging in too many sugary "dainties" such as "sponge cakes, bath buns and chocolate creams".
+Still, he most likely died due to his advanced age.
 He was buried "very early in the morning" the next day with full military honours in the Ice-House Paddock at the Duke's country residence, Stratfield Saye House.
 The Duke personally witnessed the horse's burial and reportedly "flew into a most violent passion" when he noticed that one of Copenhagen's hooves had been cut off as a souvenir.
 The Duke reportedly exhumed Copenhagen's body a few months after his death to retrieve the other hooves as keepsakes, but "his three remaining hoofs had rotted away."
 The pilfered hoof was eventually recovered.
 According to one source, a farmer bought the hoof for a little over three shillings and returned the hoof directly to the Duke.
 In another account, a servant confessed to the Duke's son many years after the incident to taking the hoof, stating that at the time, "None of us imagined that the first Duke would trouble his head about the carcase of the horse."
 The returned hoof was later made into an ink-stand by the second Duke.

 Copenhagen was buried without a headstone, and a few years after his death, the Duke was asked by the United Services Museum to disinter his body so that Copenhagen's skeleton could be publicly displayed alongside the skeleton of Napoleon's horse Marengo.
 The Duke refused and claimed that he did not "know for sure where Copenhagen was buried," a false statement given that the Duke had witnessed Copenhagen's burial.
 The paddock where he was buried at one time had "a noble cluster of elms in the centre" and his grave was once surrounded by a small railing.
-The large Turkey Oak that presently shades Copenhagen's grave was planted by the elder Duke's housekeeper Mrs. Apostles seven years after the horse's death on 21 November 1843 in commemoration of her twentieth year of service to the Duke.
+The large Turkey Oak that presently shades Copenhagen's grave was planted by the elder Duke's housekeeper Mrs (Elizabeth) Apostles seven years after the horse's death on 21 November 1843 in commemoration of her twentieth year of service to the Duke.

 After his father's death, his son personally created an epitaph for Copenhagen and placed a marble grave marker beside the tree that was planted over his burial site.
-A lead plaque with the inscription and "some coins of George IV, William IV and Queen Victoria" were buried at the grave site.
-The inscription, the bottom-half faded over time, reads:
+A lead plaque with the inscription and "some coins of George IV, William IV and Queen Victoria" was buried at the grave site.
+The inscription, the bottom half faded over time, reads:

 The concluding couplet was composed by Rowland Egerton-Warburton.